web-dave/webdave.de/src/assets/posts/route_types.md

 <strong>Route types</strong>

 Angular comes with a great router.
 Here I wanna show you the different route types and how they work.

+- Standard Route Types
+- Custom Route Matcher

-I assume that you have some experience with the angular router.
+I assume that you have some experience with the Angular router.

-### Standard route types
+### Standard Route Types

 You can define several routing rules which a kind of standard.